Bill Simpson (actor): Later work

 He next travelled to France and West Germany to shoot the 1979 television mini-series Kidnapped, a co-production between HTV in England, Technisonor of France and Tele-München of Germany.
 Simpson played James of the Glens.

 In 1980 he was one of the stars who took part in the ITV variety show performed in front of Princess Margaret, Night of One Hundred Stars, hosted by Terry Wogan.
 Later that year, he appeared as Dr. Hugh McFarlane in the Yorkshire Television series The Good Companions, a "very unusual musical comedy drama" based on the novel by J. B. Priestley, adapted by Alan Plater.

 Given his history of heart problems, it is perhaps not surprising that Simpson became less busy around this time.
 He contributed less to television drama, and more to factual subjects, introducing the TV coverage of the British Open Golf Championship at Royal Troon in 1982, with Peter Alliss, and presenting "Leadership Matters", a middle management corporate video on behalf of The Industrial Society in 1984.

 His final contributions to the performance side of television were 1983's Tyne Tees Television production, Andy Robson: Lost and Found, as Dr. George McKenzie; then in 1984 the Scottish Television docu-drama Scotland's Story: Mary and an End to the French Connection, playing John Knox; and one more, made in 1986, which he did not live to watch.

 His role as a driver's boss in the TV drama, Shoot for the Sun, was aired posthumously, on 16 March 1987.

 Personal life

-Bill Simpson was born in Dunure, Ayrshire, one of 5 children (2 girls, 3 boys, of which he was the youngest).
+Bill Simpson was born in Dunure, Ayrshire, one of 5 children (2 girls, 3 boys, of whom he was the youngest).
 His father was an accountant who worked in Ayr, and his mother was a farmer's daughter.
 He spent every childhood holiday on his grandfather's farm.

 He attended Ayr Academy and was raised an Ayr United fan, attending "every second Saturday" with his father and his brothers.

 On 24 July 1965 Simpson married the actress Mary Miller in Callander, near Menteith.
 The couple bought a house called Tamavoid there.
 They divorced four years later, having had no children.
 He married Tracy Reed, with whom he had two children.
 The couple divorced in 1982.

 Simpson died on 21 December 1986, at the age of 55, in Mauchline, East Ayrshire.